 Figure 5.
 Collective Communication primitives

-These primitives support higher-level communication patterns that occur frequently in data-intensive iterative applications, also in addition to substituting certain steps of the computation.
+These primitives support higher-level communication patterns that occur frequently in data-intensive iterative applications, in addition to substituting certain steps of the computation.
 These collective primitives can be thought of as a Map phase followed by a series of framework-defined communication and computation operations leading to the next iteration.

 In this paper we propose three collective communication primitive implementations: Map-AllGather, Map-AllReduce and Map-Scatter.
 You can also identify MapReduce-MergeBroadcast as another collective communication primitive.
 Map-AllGather, Map-Allreduce and Map-Scatter also exist as special cases of the MapReduce-MergeBroadcast.
 These Map-Collective primitives provide many improvements over the traditional MapReduce-MergeBroadcast model.
 They are designed to maintain the same type of framework-managed excellent fault tolerance supported by the MapReduce frameworks.

-It is not our intention to find the optimal implementations for each of the environments, but rather to present a sufficiently optimal implementation for each of the primitives and the environments, in order to prove the performance efficiencies that can be gained through using even a modest implementation of these operations.
+It is not our intention to find the optimal implementations for each of the environments, but rather to present a sufficiently optimal implementation for both the primitives and the environments in order to prove the performance efficiencies that can be gained through using even a modest implementation of these operations.
 We reserve locating the most optimized methods as a future work.
 Also we should note that finding most optimal implementations for cloud environments might end up being a moving target, as cloud environments evolve very rapidly and the cloud providers release new services and other features very frequently.

 Performance